lyndertmanani/Dr-Fone-Setup-2024/README.md

 npm run dev
 ```

 This will launch the Green House System on your local machine.
-Happy gardening! 🌱
+Happy gardening!!! 🌱